 I still have ads in my head from when I was a little girl of 5 years old.
 Why?
 How?
 It’s crazy.
 I don’t remember a fact I learned in elementary school, except for some erroneous notion of a peaceful relationship between early American

-discoverers conquerers and the native population, but I could sing you jingles until the cows come home.
+discoverers conquerers and the native populations, but I could sing you jingles until the cows come home.
 Repeat impressions.

 What is the Programming?

 So as we have discussed, we are programmed from a young age.
 And we are still being programmed.
-If you have read this far and it has clicked then from this point forward, you are allowing yourself to be programmed.
+And it seems on some level we are allowing ourselves to be programmed.
 It is not just ads and jingles.
 It is any message you accept without condition.

 It is any standard you agree to by not realizing it is a standard you agreeing to.
 Most of what constitutes your world are standards you are agreeing to.
 They are not real and tangible realities, but things others made up.
 These also make up a large part of our unhappiness.
 If we don’t direct our programming, someone else will.
 This can change through some conscious effort and deliberate repetitive actions.